CyclonesStuff/alting4erlc/README.md

 - Deploy bots from any other device on the network with a webserver GUI
 - Highly configurable and customizable
 - And more!

+#### Tips
+- Make sure you go to setup configuration and **fix auto-launch** for the script to work.
+- You must enable the web server and all other components regarding the webserver in Roblox Account Manager.
+- You need a good PC to run this (at least 8 cores and 32GB of RAM!)